-At the end of 2015 a package of laws which partially eliminate the austerity measures in the field of social transfers was adopted.
-Therefore the basic amount of minimum income is finally increased to initial value of 288.81 EUR.
+At the end of 2015 a package of laws which partially eliminated the austerity measures in the field of social transfers was adopted.
+Therefore the basic amount of minimum income was finally increased to initial value of 288.81 EUR.